FAQ

-Etiscope is an award winning, industry recognised safety platform, which helps organisations protect their workers, by identifying MSD injury risk in the workplace.
+Etiscope is an award winning, industry recognised safety platform, which helps organisations protect their workers, by managing MSD injury risk in the workplace.

 Etiscope won the 2023 AiiA Technology Platform Solution of the Year, and the 2023 US Market Access Program, and was recently selected by the US National Safety Council as a premium partner for MSD Solutions.